AlphaEye420/DayZ-Modwork/Loading_Screen_EXAMPLE/readme.txt

-CUSTOM LOADING SCREEN PICTURE CAROSEL + MENU MUSIC + CHARACTER MAIN MENU SCENE + BASIC MAIN MENU LAYOUT THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.1 / DAYZ 1.21
+CUSTOM LOADING SCREEN PICTURE CAROSEL + MENU MUSIC + CHARACTER MAIN MENU SCENE + BASIC MAIN MENU LAYOUT THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.1 / DAYZ 1.21 - Not compatible with DayZ Expansion loading screen

 To use the example follow all of these steps - match exactly correct or it will not work: